ricoschulte/go-myapps-clockbot/README.md

 The recognized units are `ns`, `us` (or `µs`), `ms`, `s`, `m`, `h`.

 If the specified interval string is not valid, the Clockbot will return an error.

+## About ©

+[myApps](https://www.innovaphone.com/en/myapps/what-is-myapps.html) is a product of [innovaphone AG](https://www.innovaphone.com).

+Documentation of the API used in this client can be found at [ innovaphone App SDK](https://sdk.innovaphone.com/).